pfdubois/BridgeBidding/source/Opening.rst

 -------------------

 .. index::
+   single: passout seat; opening in
-   pair: preempts; not in passout seat
+   single: preempts; in passout seat
+   single: Pearson Points
-   pair: opening; in passout seat
+   single: opening; in fourth seat

 Pearson Points: To find your Pearson Points, add your HCP to the number of spades you hold.
 If this number is 15 or more, open the bidding.
 The idea is